Cotya/magento-composer-installer/Milestone/2/index.md

 In the end this should be easily transferable to magento2

 Question (vinai): do you have some proof-of-concept code you could share?
 I would like to know more about your thoughts on this before casting my vote.
+Answer (Flyingmana):
+I have a few out of context code snippets which play with the directory structure in general, but for this topic only a concept which i will explain a bit more in [draft-solution3.md](draft-solution3.md).

 voting: